TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - should rebuy previous also buy magazines bought?
 	- perhaps

-- We might want to predict sounds depending on the effect
-	- E.g. tie FoTA effects to the referential
-	- But UWoTA to the predicted as there is a delay

 - Probably simply play win and death sounds in accordance with the referential cosmos
 	- Will avoid confusion